-After school, holiday and weekend play, sports and activity sessions for all ages Provision of a wide range of exciting and fun play and leisure activities for individuals and/or groups.
-Activities could include, but are not limited to: • social experiences • learning opportunities • sports e.g. swimming, cycling, football, Boccia etc. • cookery • arts, crafts and design • outdoor pursuits adult's 25 th birthday.
-Access to the service will mainly be by self-referral.
-Recipients of the services will be young people, aged between 5 years and up to the young person's 18 th birthday, or/and between 16 years and up to the young adult's 25 th birthday.
+Requirement Access Availability Providers After school, holiday and weekend play, sports and activity sessions for all ages Provision of a wide range of exciting and fun play and leisure activities for individuals and/or groups.
+Activities could include, but are not limited to: • social experiences • learning opportunities • sports e.g. swimming, cycling, football, Boccia etc. • cookery • arts, crafts and design • outdoor pursuits • dance and drama • development of life skills.
+They will enable participants to have fun, socialise, learn new skills, develop independence and have the same opportunities as non-disabled peers.
+Recipients of the services will be young people, aged between 5 years and up to the young person's 18th birthday, or/and between 16 years and up to the young adult's 25th birthday.
 Access to service will mainly be by self-referral but Providers will be expected to work with the Dorset Council to ensure that those who have the most need benefit from the service.
-The service will need to be available throughout the year and offer one or more of; after school, school holiday and weekend provision and deliver the service It is expected that a number of providers will be chosen to provide a wide range of varied opportunities, at a range of locations and for an array of ages and impairments.
-Preference will be given to providers who offer several opportunities with associated cost benefits.
-At the start of each year Dorset Council will work with learning opportunities sports e.g. swimming, cycling, football, Boccia etc. cookery arts, crafts and design self-referral but Providers will be expected to work with the Dorset Council to ensure that those who have the most need benefit from the school, school holiday and weekend provision and be given to providers who offer several opportunities with associated cost benefits.
+The service will need to be available throughout the year and offer one or more of; after school, school holiday and weekend provision and deliver the service across the whole of Dorset It is expected that a number of providers will be chosen to provide a wide range of varied opportunities, at a range of locations and for an array of ages and impairments.
+Preference will be given to providers who are able to meet more complex needs requiring higher support and offer several opportunities with associated cost benefits, according to location requirements.
+Providers will be expected to be flexible in the manner of funding and charging which may consist of block funding in whole or in part against agreed outputs, part contributions from service users through cash or direct payments or through a voucher scheme.
 Activity, day and evening sessions for young people aged 15 - 18 years and/or 18 - 25 years.
-A range of activities that are designed for and meet the specific needs of young people aged 15-18 years, and/or 18 - 25 years, moving toward adulthood and which will provide interesting and exciting age appropriate opportunities to socialise, make friends, increase communication skills and help develop confidence, social and independence skills.
-A range of activities are envisaged that could include, but are not limited to: group outings e.g. cinemas, coffee shops, bowling, theme parks evening activities e.g. disco's fun activities for older young people e.g. go-karting, sports Recipients of the services will be young people, aged between 15 years and up to the young person's 18 th birthday, and/or 18 years up to 25 years.
-Access to service will mainly be by self-referral but could include referrals from specialist services and Providers will be expected to work with the Dorset Council to ensure that those who have the most need benefit from the service.
-The service will need to be available throughout the year and provide the service across the whole of Dorset It is expected that there will be one or more providers chosen to ensure a wide range of varied opportunities, at a range of locations and for a range of impairments.
-Preference will be given to providers who offer several opportunities with associated cost benefits.
-At the start of each year Dorset Council will work with Providers in this framework category to ascertain and discuss anticipated need, the required service details and available budget.
-Annual contracts will be awarded early each year following a mini competition between Category B providers.
-Providers will be expected to flexible in the manner of funding and charging which may consist of block funding in whole or in part against agreed outputs, part contributions from service users through cash or direct payments or through a voucher scheme.
+A range of activities that are designed for and meet the specific needs of young people aged 15-18 years, and/or 18 - 25 years, moving toward adulthood and which will provide interesting and exciting age appropriate opportunities to socialise, make friends, increase communication Recipients of the services will be young people, aged between 15 years and up to the young person's 18th birthday, and/or 18 years up to 25 years.
+Access to service will mainly be by self-referral but could include referrals from specialist The service will need to be available throughout the year and provide the service It is expected that there will be one or more providers chosen to ensure a wide range of varied opportunities, at a range of locations and for a range of impairments.